-The reality is that the function you will be using is the "Paths" function.
-With this function you can easily create a path in Garmin Connect.
+The reality is that the function you are going to use is the "Routes" function.
+With this function you can easily create a route in Garmin Connect.

 You can create it manually or import an external file, whichever you like, but if you want to create a route, it's much more convenient to do it from your computer.
 The Garmin Connect application also allows you to create routes, but it's a pain.

 It allows you to set your starting point and then you can keep putting more points on the map, but it's anything but intuitive.
 You can design the route... but it's going to take you a while to get there.